Geekish Stuff

 VMWare Fusion Airport Bridged Interface

 Today I needed that my bridged interface for my Linux Virtual Machine in VMWare Fusion was bind to the Airport network card instead of the wired ethernet card.
 I wanted that may wireless hosts could access my VM in the wireless network from other hosts.
+By the way this was an Ad-Hoc network created with Internet Sharing option in Mac OS X system preferences, so that I can share internet to my home.

 In order to VMWare Fusion start to bind your virtual bridge interfaces you need to edit the file at: